Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 2 - Storage Factory/Lesson3.md

 - We have just deployed a contract that can programmatically create another contract, showing the principle of composability.
 In this way, contracts can know and interact with each other seamlessly.

 ## 🧑‍💻 Test yourself
-1. 📕 What does the new keyword tell to the compiler?
+1. 📕 What does the `new` keyword tell to the compiler?
+- Answer:

+>> In Solidity, the `new` keyword is used to create a new instance of a contract. `It tells the compiler to deploy a new contract and return its address.`

 2. 🧑‍💻 Create a contract AnimalFactory that includes a function createAnimals.
 This function must be capable of deploying the other 2 contracts Cows and Birds, which are simple contracts with just a constructor method.